15 Best Off-Leash Dog Parks in Vancouver & Metro Vancouver

 Pacific Spirit Park | Various entry points along West 16th Ave in West Point Grey

-Many people consider Pacific Spirit Park a great place as a hike.
+Many people consider Pacific Spirit Park a great place as a hike and not so much an off-leash dog park.
 In fact, it’s a huge park with lots of trails and some of the happiest dogs.
 Many people feel safer bringing their dogs off-leash here because it’s secluded and there are less issues between dogs here.
 Since there’s so much space, dogs just greet each other and move on with their owners.
 Pet parents will also enjoy this beautiful, calming walk very close to downtown Vancouver!

 Need a snack for your hike?
 Consider taking some Kafka’s Organic!
 We’re a local Vancouver pet food company making fresh pet food accessible to parents all over GVRD.
 We source ingredients locally whenever in season, prepare all pet meals in a human-grade kitchen in Strathcona, and deliver to doorsteps all over Metro Vancouver.
 If you’re looking for variety or a small, convenient snack for your pet, try our sampler set for dogs.
 You’ll get mini packs of each of our signature flavours that are easy to pack and yummy for your adventurous pup.